-Brown bag a lunch for work.
+Brown bag lunch for work.
 Pack a lunch for kids, too!

-Let's look at the cost… Cost of lunch is $10.
+Let’s look at the cost… The cost of lunch is $10.
 Take that by 5 times per week and it adds up to $50 per week.
 Over the course of a year, $2600 is spent!
-That is one the quickest way to save money!
+That is one of the quickest ways to save money!

-Of course, some of the savings above will be spent in providing a brown bag lunch to take.
+Of course, some of the savings above will be spent on providing a brown bag lunch to take.
 It can still save you $300-1300 per year per person.

 Those pennies quickly add up!